 Following the light and simple design of the mask, the ear loops are made from an elastic string that is very lightweight.
 Both earloops come with a small bead on them allowing the user to make some adjustments to the tightness of the mask.

 These strings are thin, however, and can cause some pain behind the ears after long periods of wear.
 This is somewhat offset by how light the mask is though, and I found the pain to be less than some other masks that rely on ear-loops.
 However, I prefer masks that use neckbands (such as Purar Masks) and headbands.

 Also worth noting is that the materials used don’t appear to have any strong scents.
 While it may sound unusual, I’ve come across many masks that have odd scents when they are new.
 While these don’t prevent me from wearing masks, they can be uncomfortable when initially donning a mask.
 Luckily, Happy Masks don’t appear to have any such issues.

-While filtration is often the aspect that many customers focus on when purchasing a mask, fit is just as important if not more so.
-A mask that isn’t fitted correctly will not filter air and in that case the actual filtration specifications of a mask are useless.
+While filtration is often the aspect that many customers focus on when purchasing a mask, the fit is just as important if not more so.
+A mask that isn’t fitted correctly will not filter air and in that case, the actual filtration specifications of a mask are useless.